NativeScript/docs-v7/plugins/unit-tests.md

     });
 });
 ```
 Every test assigns a value to the property in testing and verifies that the same value is applied to the element in the visual tree that uses it.
-I guess you wonder how I know the indexes of the elements selected with `getChildAt()` function.
 The visual tree of the [nativescript-ui-plugin](https://github.com/NativeScript/nativescript-ui-plugin) in our example is pretty simple.
 It has a grid layout containing three elements which makes it easy to orientate in the structure.
-In case of more complicated plugin I would suggest you to use some of the [LayoutBase](https://docs.nativescript.org/api-reference/classes/_ui_layouts_layout_base_.layoutbase.html) class methods to explore the visual three.
+In case of more complicated plugin I would suggest that you use some of the [LayoutBase](https://docs.nativescript.org/api-reference/classes/_ui_layouts_layout_base_.layoutbase.html) class methods to explore the visual three.
 For example:

 ```
 var UiPlugin = require("nativescript-ui-plugin").Meme;